 - Does that make us difficult to work with?
 Maybe!

 - But does that mean companies should change their cultures to suit us?
 No!

 Millennials are definitely a tough bunch to figure out.
-We are very different from other generations and have very different needs.
-But we are essential to the growth of any company.
+We may be different from other generations and have drastically different needs, but we are essential to any company’s growth.
 We can bring new ideas and innovation to the table.
-We might sound like a tough cookie to crack but with a little time and effort, every difference can become a strength to your company.
+All we take is a little time and effort!

-Everyday, millions of millennials are entering the job market, searching for their perfect career.
-To make sure your company hires the best, avoid these mistakes and you’ll be sure to make an amazing hire!
+Every day, millions of millennials are entering the job market, searching for their perfect career.
+To make sure your company hires the best, avoid these mistakes, and you’ll be sure to make a fantastic hire!